 How long will it take to get the loan?

 The government and banks are working to get these loan applications approved as quickly as possible, but the exact time required for approval may vary.
 The Treasury has stated that they are working to put in place same-day loan approvals so that small businesses can get their money as quickly as possible.
 However, it may still take a few days to a couple of weeks to gather all the information you need and then up to a few weeks to pay out.
 To make the process as fast as possible, you should contact your bank immediately and see what you can do to speed the process along.

 Just one.
 You also can’t have both a PPP loan and an economic injury disaster loan (EIDL).
 However, if you applied for an EIDRL before the PPP loan was available (April 3), you may be able to refinance the EIDL loan into the PPP loan.

 How much of the PPP loan would be forgiven?

-Your PPP loan might be entirely forgiven if you use to the extent that you use it for the below purposes over the 8-week period after getting the loan:
+Your PPP loan might be entirely forgiven if you use it for the below purposes over the covered period after getting the loan:

 - Maintaining employees and payroll costs (including largely the same number of employees, same salaries/average hours and same employee benefits)